AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Rapid_Mix_Solution.md

     0.896
     The motor efficiency is 0.896.

-You might think that the rapid mix unit will take less electrical power when the water is warmer.
-But that isn't the case because the Reynolds number for the rapid mix propeller is quite high and thus the drag coefficient is independent of Re.
-This means that the torque required to spin the propeller doesn't change as the viscosity of the water changes.
-It would be possible to run the propeller slower when the water is warmer because the required energy dissipation rate is lower, but that would require a variable speed drive.
-You could add a variable speed motor controller to take advantage of this.
-However, the bigger problem is that we don't yet have a good model explaining what rapid mix does.

 ### 7)
 Now, we want to find a 3 phase, 1800 rpm (approximately!) electric motor that is totally enclosed and fan cooled (TEFC), and that has enough power to operate your rapid mixer at [McMaster Carr](https://www.mcmaster.com/).
 You can find the link to the CAD drawing if you pretend you are going to select the motor for purchase.
 This part of the design challenge breaks dependency.